 '''

--- Halve the interval for each iteration

-interval = interval / 2

 event.reschedule(ev, interval)

 end)

 '''

-event.cancel(event_id)
+'''

+event.cancel(event id)

+'''

 Cancel running event, it has no effect on already canceled events.
 New events may reuse the event_id, so the behaviour is undefined if the function is called after another event is started.